jmonlong/manu-vgsv/manuscript.md

 ### HGSVC

-Chaisson et al.[@z91V6jjU] provides a high-quality SV catalog of three samples, obtained using a consensus from different sequencing, phasing and variant caling technologies.
+Chaisson et al.[@vQTymKCj] provide a high-quality SV catalog of three samples, obtained using a consensus from different sequencing, phasing and variant caling technologies.